Kathryn-cat/starter-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

-# Interests to show in About widget
-interests:
-- Physical Reasoning
-- Transfer Learning

-# Education to show in About widget
-education:
-  courses:
-  - course: BS in Computer Science
-    institution: Carnegie Mellon University
-    year: 2023

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the